 This is not the case with private pensions, meaning that transferring away from the British Steel pension scheme may have been a risky thing to do, and the advice to do so may have been negligent.

 Claims For British Steel Pension Mis-Selling.

 For those that have transferred and now have concerns over their move, a claim may be the way forward.

-If you took advice from a regulated financial adviser, you can have that advice checked independently by Get Claims Advice to see if you have a claim.
+If you took advice from a regulated financial adviser, you can have that advice checked independently by Get Claims Advice to see if you have a claim for pension mis-selling.

 Don’t worry, by taking the free initial assessment, you’re not obligated to make a claim with us, but you should have your options lined out for you so you can make a decision that’s right for you.Tags: British Steel Pension Scheme